G-Free Breakfasts: Sept 2013

 • KIND now has Whole Grain Clusters that are tasty and some protein and fiber, too.

 Looking ahead to chilly mornings, hot cereals are a great way to start the day with fiber and whole grains.
 Most gluten-free grains cook up nicely as hot cereals.
-In terms of taste, my personal favorite is bowl-of-cooked-oatmeal-with-fruitmillet, but kasha (buckwheat), quinoa flakes, amaranth, teff, etc. work well, too.
+In terms of taste, my personal favorite is millet, but kasha (buckwheat), quinoa flakes, amaranth, teff, etc. work well, too.
 It’s easy to make a big pot and have them all week long.
 Bob’s Red Mill has a few nice options, like Mighty Tasty Hot Cereal.
 Don’t forget about certified gluten-free oatmeal, which can be found at specialty stores or online.

 You can also think beyond usual breakfast foods for a change of pace.
 Soups or any kind of leftovers work well, and you’re only limited by your imagination!